mitric-lab/programming_theochem/src/00-preface.md

 algorithms explained there.

-According to the current planning, the lecture will be held in form of a practical course.
+According to the current planning, the lecture will be held in the form of a practical course.
 This means that the lecturer will announce a topic and explain the theoretical background.
-Afterwards, you will have to study the topic in more detail yourself with the help of this lecture note, and solve the problem set that is associated with the topic until a given deadline.
+Afterwards, you will have to study the topic in more detail yourself with the help of this lecture note and solve the problem set that is associated with the topic until a given deadline.
 During the time solving the problem set, the lecturer will be available for questions and help.
-We will then find a date where some of you will present their solutions to the class.
+We will then find a date when some of you will present their solutions to the class.

-The topic accouncement and the discussion will take place on
+The topic announcement and the discussion will take place on
-- mondays 10:15&ndash;11:45
+- Mondays 10:15&ndash;11:45
 or
-- thursdays 12:15&ndash;13:45
+- Thursdays 12:15&ndash;13:45

 in the seminar room 03.013 in building 42 (Theoretische Chemie), Campus Nord.